Bernseng/Dynamic-Programming/README.md

 Each model-specific notebook is placed in a separate folder along with the modules needed for solving the model.
 The notebooks each contain the code for replicating the figures and computation times.

+**Model specification: Table 1 and Table 6:**

+Can be found in the model initialization in [Two-Asset Model module](two_asset/TwoAssetModel.py).

+**Computing time**

+By running the notebook, the total and period-specific computation times are reported when loading the models for each solution method.
+These timings make up Table 2 in our paper.

+**MPCs:**

+The average MPCs in Table 3 and MPCs from Table 4 sensitivity analysis are also present in notebook.
+As default, the MPCs are cross-computed in the simulation part, but to create the non cross-computed MPCs a boolean for ``cross_compute=False`` can be set when initiating the model.

 **Figures:**

-Each notebook will plot the figures associated with the given model
+Each notebook will plot the figures associated with the given model.

-**Computing time**

-By running the notebook the total and period-specific computation times are reported when loading the models for each solution method.

-**Model specification: Table 1 and Table 6:**

-Can be found in the model initialization in [Two-Asset Model](two_asset/TwoAssetModel.py).

 **Estimation:**